-Why This Hurricane Season Seems So Catastrophic
+Why This Hurricane Season Has Been So Catastrophic

 Why is this season so active?

-In short: atmospheric conditions were hurricane-friendly, and surface sea temperatures were warmer than usual—a key .
+In short: atmospheric conditions were hurricane-friendly, and surface sea temperatures were warmer than usual.
 The Climate Prediction Center says that multiple conditions, such as a strong west African monsoon, have aligned to make the Caribbean Sea and part of the tropical Atlantic—a storm-spawning area called the “Main Development Region”—particularly well-suited to hurricanes.

 Kerry Emanuel, an atmospheric scientist at MIT who studies hurricanes, says that two factors stand out.
 For one, there’s currently little difference in wind speeds near the surface and those roughly 10 miles up, which ensures that miles-tall hurricanes can form and remain stable.
 What’s more, the tropical Atlantic is exhibiting high “thermal potential,” meaning that water can rapidly evaporate into the atmosphere.

-Note: Editor's note: This story was originally published on September 6, 2017, and was last updated on September 22, 2017.